LeetLLM

 That checkpoint is still half-baked.
 It knows Shakespeare-ish punctuation and function words, but it doesn't yet hold a stable thought.

-Third cell keeps exact same model and optimizer state, trains longer, and prints whether held-out metrics improved.
+The third cell keeps the exact same model and optimizer state, trains longer, and prints whether held-out metrics improved.

 build_gpt_from_scratch_continue_training.py